banigoden/deployment-a-GitHub-Runner/README.md

 ## Description

-This repository facilitates the deployment of a GitHub Runner/Admin instance onto preferred Linux VMs.It sets up a Poetry environment for managing dependencies related to Terraform and Ansible.
-Additionally, it incorporates pre-commit hooks defined in `.pre-commit-config.yaml` and installs `cz`for committing changes with conventional commit messages.
-The deployment process involves deploying a VMusing Terraform and installing the GitHub Runner using Ansible.
-This typically includes creating a user and home directory, installing the GitHub Runner agent either manually or through Ansible, and creatinga systemd unit using a Jinja2 template.
+This repository facilitates the deployment of a GitHub Runner/Admin instance into preferred Linux VMs.It sets up a Poetry environment for managing dependencies related to Terraform and Ansible.
+Additionally, it incorporates pre-commit hooks defined in .pre-commit-config.yaml and installs cz for committing changes with conventional commit messages.
+The deployment process involves deploying a VM using Terraform and installing the GitHub Runner using Ansible.
+This typically includes creating a user and home directory, installing the GitHub Runner agent either manually or through Ansible, and creating a systemd unit using a Jinja2 template.

 ## Requirements